amiruafiq/SahurHackhathon-SurauDonationIntelligence/readme.md

-# 🕌 Masjid Finance Dashboard
+# 🕌 AmanahCloud

-> A serverless AWS SaaS platform that enables mosques and suraus to upload bank statements, auto-process transactions, and visualise finance data on an interactive dashboard (ETL)— with a multi-tenant web portal for self-service access.
+### *Transparency for Every Mosque, Powered by AWS*

+> "6,000 mosques.
+30,000 suraus.
+Zero financial transparency tools.
+Until now."

+AmanahCloud is a serverless SaaS platform that transforms mosque bank statements into real-time finance dashboards — automatically, securely, and at near-zero cost.

-Built for: **Sahur Hackathon 2026**
+Built for: **GodamSahur 2026** 🏆
 Status: 🚧 In Development
 ---

 ## 📌 Problem Statement